afeld/python-public-policy/assistant_guide.md

 - Notifications:
   - You may want to tweak your [Discussion notification settings](https://edstem.org/us/settings/notifications).
   - You will want to [turn on notifications for assignment comments](https://community.canvaslms.com/t5/Canvas-Question-Forum/Notification-when-student-posts-a-comment-on-an-assignment/m-p/405572#M142680).
-- Keep an eye out for students who I should encourage to apply as a {{assisstant_name}} next term.
+- Keep an eye out for students who I should encourage to apply as a {{assistant_name}} next term.
 Things to look for:
   - Being consistently helpful in the Discussions
   - Clean, well-documented solutions for the homeworks
   - Asking good questions